WTO NEWS: 2004 NEWS ITEMS

 India’s notifications: A number of countries have raised concerns about what they consider to be India’s poor record on notifying new measures and certain specific measures such as to control avain influenza, and import conditions on apples and almonds.
 India took note of members’ concerns and assured them that it attached importance to its transparency obligations.

-China’s transitional review mechanism back to top
+China’s transitional review mechanism

 This is an annual requirement for a period and for a number of subjects under China’s membership agreement.
 The US, EU and Chinese Taipei had previously circulated some questions.
 They and Australia broadly praised China’s efforts in meeting its obligations and for clarifying a number of questions in bilateral meetings between China and some of them.
 Several had further questions and looked forward to further discussions.
 (Details can be found in the SPS Committee’s report to the Goods Council on the review, in document G/SPS/34 of 2 November 2004.)